harvardinformatics/snpArcher/README.md

 ![](docs/workflowScheme_fastq2bam.png)

-This is an intentional stopping point to ensure that all BAMs look alright according to the numbers in the "sumstats.txt" file.
-E.g. make sure dequencing depths are around what you expect etc.
+This is an intentional stopping point to ensure that all BAMs look alright according to the metrics in "bam_sumstats.txt".
+This file contains the following information:
+1. Sample name
+2. Percent of PCR duplicates
+3. Percent of paired-end reads that mapped to the genome with mapping quality greater than 20
+4. Percent of aligned bases that have base qualities greater than 20
+5. Mean sequencing depth per site
+6. Number of bases covered *at least* once
+7. Logical test for whether your BAM file is valid and ready for variant calling.
+If not, check the appropriate _validate.txt file in the 02_bamSumstats dir.

 ### Snakemake pipeline 2: fastq -> BAM